rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 - Boilerplate for setter and getter
 - Transformations spreaded over class and template
 - Manual typing ov subjects and streams
-- no central plae for ui trigger
+- No central place for UI trigger

 Imagine we could have configurable functions that return all UI logic typed under one object.